AlexNabokikh/nix-config/README.md

 - email
 - git key

-You can also replace:
+You can also set avatar, wallpaper, fonts, icon theme, locale and time zone of your choice.

-- `modules/profile/avatar`
-- `modules/profile/wallpaper.jpg`

 ### 3. Remove Machines You Do Not Need